-The three remaining secure tenants who have not yet accepted an offer of alternative accommodation have been served with a Notice of Seeking Possession.
+The three remaining secure tenants who have not yet accepted an offer of alternative accommodation (ie 5, 25 and 36 Elm Grove) have been served with a Notice of Seeking Possession.
 These were served on 18 October 2024 and expired on 18 November 2024.
 The notices were issued because all three tenants have declined several suitable offers of accommodation and have not provided reasonable grounds for refusal.
 There has also been difficulty in communicating with one of the tenants, which is preventing meaningful engagement and therefore presents an increased risk to the Council in securing vacant possession of the site.
+More detail on the Council’s efforts to find alternative accommodation for these tenants is set out in Appendix [ ].
 As such, possession proceedings have been issued (27 December 2024) and a hearing date is currently awaited.
 Despite the prospect of legal proceedings, the Council is committed to continue working with the remaining tenants to try and identify suitable alternative accommodation for them.
 Possession action under Ground 10, or through the CPO is considered to be a last resort, where agreement on rehousing cannot be reached within a reasonable timeframe to enable the Council to deliver the scheme.

 The Council has worked tirelessly to cater for the needs of its residents on Elm Grove by providing a range of support through the rehousing process.
 Personalised services have also been deployed to meet the specific needs of residents, in order to identify suitable rehousing options that will ultimately lead to the Council obtaining vacant possession of the site.
 The interventions and support offered to residents during the decant process has proved an enormous success, with the vast majority of tenants having now been rehoused.
 Details of all resident moves completed through this process are included in Appendix 2 and a plan showing the tenants still in occupation on the Estate is attached as Appendix 3.